metno/metsis-drupal/metsis/README.md

 # Todo:
 - Replace tempstore with session variables where most logical
 - Make all url-paths using the routing names
-- Clean up unused files and code
+- Clean up unused files and code (Started)
 - Document submodules
+- Prepare for drupal 9 (Started)
-- Render module help from README.md
+- Remove deprecated module config form elements.